-In a sense, Barton DeLisle and "Last Year's Dreams" began over forty years ago, at Granada TV's studios in Manchester.
+Barton Delisle really began over forty years ago at Granada TV studios in Manchester.

-Chris was the assistant producer on the show and, together with Chris' friend Jules Burns, the three of them started to write songs together.
-A few months later, they recorded an album at newly-opened Indigo Studios in Manchester.
-The band and the album were both called GUGGENHEIM.
-It was not a big seller.
+Chris, Paul and Chris' friend Jules Burns got together in early 1972 and started to write songs together.
+A few months later they recorded an album at Indigo Studios in Manchester.
+The band and the album were both called "Guggenheim".
+It was not a big seller!

-At this point, the original Guggenheim members went their different ways.
+Following this they went their separate ways.
 Paul became a successful actor in TV series like "Porridge" and eventually a Tai Chi instructor.

-Jules joined Chris in Manchester to work at Granada, where he eventually became the MD of Operations of Granada Group and, later, co-founder and COO of All3media.
+Jules joined Chris at Granada where he eventually became the MD of Operations of The Granada Group and, later, the co-founder and COO of All3Media.

-At Granada, Chris produced "So It Goes", hosted by Tony Wilson, which gave the Sex Pistols their first live performance on television and then he became a TV writer and producer in Los Angeles.
-He came back to the UK in the 1990's as Head of Entertainment for the BBC.
+At Granada, Chris produced "So It Goes", hosted by Tony Wilson, which gave "The Sex Pistols" their first live performance on television.
+When he left Granada he became a TV writer and producer in Los Angeles.
+He came back to the UK in the 90s as Head of Entertainment for the BBC.

-Over the years, Jules and Chris stayed in touch and then - a couple of years ago, Jules came across the original master tapes of GUGGENHEIM in his attic...... and they began to rearrange and rewrite some of the old material - and then also started to write new songs together.
+Over the years, Jules and Chris stayed in touch and then in 2012 Jules came across the original master tapes of a second unfinished "Guggenheim" album and they began to rearrange and rewrite some of the old material.
+This quickly led to new songs.